How to Fix Google Chrome Slow Start-Up

-Google Chrome is the most popular web browser in the world.
-As of March 2021, Chrome holds close to 64% of the browser market share worldwide.
-Given Chrome’s reputation for being the world’s fastest web browser, its popularity doesn’t surprise anyone.
-Nevertheless, this browser still has issues, and one of them is when it takes forever to load on Windows 10.
-This article will provide you with answers on why that is, along with possible solutions for fixing it.
+Given Chrome's reputation as the world's fastest web browser, its popularity doesn't surprise anyone.
+Nevertheless, this browser still has issues, and one of them is when it takes a long time to load.
+This article will provide you with answers on why that is and offer several solutions for fixing it.

-Third-party extensions.
-If your PC is hogging a lot of your computer’s resources, namely RAM and CPU, and slowing down Chrome as a result, then this might be due to either many open tabs or extensions.
-Many users fail to realize that accumulating many extensions on Chrome can have a negative effect on the browser’s performance.
-Therefore, it’s recommended to disable most or even all extensions to see if that has any impact on Chrome’s loading times.
+- Third-party extensions.
+Many users fail to realize that accumulating many plugins on Chrome can have a negative effect on the browser's performance.
+Therefore, it's recommended to disable most or even all plugins to see if that has any impact on Chrome's loading times.

 Table of Contents: